-Check all the ropes to ensure that they are not tangled and that they are secured to the inflatable and to a solid point.
+Check all the tethers to ensure that they are not tangled and that they are secured to the inflatable and to a solid point.
 Do not begin inflation unless everything is fastened.
 Check to be sure the zipper is closed, as well as the rip door.
-If applicable, check that the center rope is tied.
+If applicable, check that the center tether is tied.

-If your inflatable has an Internal blower, plug it into the extension cord to begin inflating.
+If your inflatable has an internal blower, plug it into an extension cord to begin inflating.
 Make sure the fabric is clear of the blower intake.
 If your inflatable has an external blower, attach the inflation tube to the blower by fastening the Velcro strips together and placing the seam of the tube at the bottom of the blower opening.
-Plug the blower into the extension cord or power outlet and turn it on to begin inflating.
+Plug the blower into an extension cord or power outlet and turn it on to begin inflating.
 Do not attempt to inflate in high winds.

-As the inflatable begins to fill with air, walk around the Inflatable checking and adjusting lines.
-Adjust the tether ropes until the inflatable stands upright, is straight, and is not crushed down at its base.
+As the inflatable begins to fill with air, walk around the inflatable checking and adjusting lines.
+Adjust the tethers until the inflatable stands upright, is straight, and is not crushed down at its base.

 Important: Always leave someone attending the inflatable so that it will not be damaged or destroyed by a sudden change in the weather or theft and vandalism.

-Do not release any tie down ropes before deflating.
+Do not release any tethers before deflating.
 Unplug the blower and open the zipper to release the air.
 Disconnect the external Velcro tube blower.
 Allow the inflatable to deflate accordion style upon itself.
-After the inflatable has deflated, untie the ropes.
+After the inflatable has deflated, untie the tethers.